GromovoiStanislav/NestJS-Microservices/README.md

 ## NestJS Microservices

 - 1 - NestJS project with microservices with API Gateway
-- 2 - NestJS microservices monorepo with RabbitMQ, MongoDB
+- 2 - NestJS microservices monorepo with RabbitMQ (with message acknowledgement), MongoDB
-- 3 - NestJS project with microservices with RabbitMQ
+- 3 - NestJS project with microservices with RabbitMQ (with message acknowledgement)
 - 4 - NestJS simple microservices with RabbitMQ
 - 5 - NestJS GraphQL microservices monorepo with Apollo Federation 2 (+Authentication)
 - 6 - NestJS microservices monorepo with Redis